Hanna D. - The Girl from Vondel Park: Release

-Hanna D. was released as Angel in the Dark on home video in Germany on October 1988.
+Hanna D. was released as Angel in the Dark on home video in Germany in October 1988.

 Reception

-In the German Fischer film almanach from 1989, the review described the film as strictly based on "voyeurism" opposed to any enlightenment about the Hannah's plight.
+The film has been widely described as an Italian rip-off of the German film Christiane F. In the German Fischer film almanach from 1989, the review described the film as strictly based on "voyeurism" opposed to any enlightenment about the Hannah's plight.